 4 | Send Connection Requests To Everyone

 You want to connect with LinkedIn users who will be mutually beneficial to connect with.
-Some of the smartest first connections you should make will be family members, friends of family, friends, current and former co-workers, current or former supervisors, former classmates and professors, and colleagues that you have met in professional networking.
+Some of the first connections you should make are with family members, friends of family, friends, current and former co-workers, current or former supervisors, former classmates and professors, and colleagues that you have met at networking events.

 5 | Endorse Skills You’ve Never Witnessed

 This is still a continuous problem on LinkedIn.
-If you endorse skills that you’ve never witnessed for connections, it’s easy to find out.
-Your profile is connected to the endorsed LinkedIn user’s profile, and other users can find out if you’ve worked with this person or have mutual connections in one click.
+If you endorse skills that you’ve never witnessed for connections, it’s easy to find out and hurts that LinkedIn user.
+Your profile is connected to the endorsed LinkedIn user’s profile, and other users can find out if you’ve worked with this person or have mutual connections in just one click.